m-vila/exercise1-sql-refactor-actblue/README.md

 * The LIMIT is set to 1.6 million rows, this seems very specific and unusually large.
 As mentioned before, randomizing such a large number of entries will be resource-intensive.
 I would verify with the team if this is necessary.
 * There are two fields for monetary values (contribution_amount and contribution_aggregate) that are cast to text, which makes no sense.
 The prompt clearly stated: "All of the where clauses, and table sources are correct and don't need to be updated."
 For this reason I left it as is.
 I would verify this with the owner of the query to double-check.
 * I would suggest changing the field 'contribution_purpose_descrip' to 'contribution_purpose_description' for consistency reasons
+* I would suggest changing the name of the CTE to something more descriptive, like 'contribution_data'.
+I decided to keep it as is since it was stated that they do not needed to be updated.

 ### Step 3: CTE Formatting